 The facts - what you need to know about substances

-- The Prohibited List describes what substances and methods are banned in sport.
+The Prohibited List describes what substances and methods are prohibited in sport.
 It is published on an annual basis on the 1st of January.

-- Medications prescribed by a doctor or physio or bought directly over the counter may contain banned substances.
+Medications prescribed by a doctor or bought directly over the counter may contain prohibited substances.

-- Not all banned substances are banned at all times – make sure you know whether the substance you want to take is banned at all times or just in-competition.
+Not all substances are prohibited at all times – make sure you know whether the substance you need to take is prohibited at all times or just in-competition.

 What that means for you

-If you take a medication that contains a banned substance and then are tested, you could face a ban from sport.
+If you take a medication that contains a prohibited substance and then are tested, you could face a ban from sport.

-Sometimes you may have no option but to take a medication that contains a banned substance.
+Sometimes you may have no option but to take a medication that contains a prohibited substance.

 If you find yourself in this situation you must seek additional advice on whether you need to apply for a Therapeutic Use Exemption (TUE).